 A stack is usually made up of $10, so when a stack is given out at the bank, it will often be made up of $10.
 That is what you can expect to see when you are given a stack from the bank, so it will be made up of 100 $10 bills to make it a stack.

 How Big Is A Stack?

-No matter what bills the $1,000 stack is made out of, the thickness of the stack will be 4.3 inches.
+No matter what bills the $1,000 stack is made of, the thickness will be 4.3 inches.
 A single dollar bill is 0.043 inches thick, which means that when 100 $10 bills are stacked up, the thickness will be 4.3 inches.